maevecrossan/la-luna/TESTING.md

 ## HTML

-There were some issues raised by the W3 HTML validator, but they were dealt fixed and recorded in the bugs and fixes section.
+There were some issues raised by the W3 HTML validator, but they were fixed and recorded in the bugs and fixes section.

-As some pages were only accessible by logging in, W3 couldn't validate them all via URI.
-All pages bar the 'My Bookings' and 'Make Booking' were validated by URI.
-In order to validate the two remaining pages, I copied the render html body element and chose the text input option instead.
-I double checked the other pages by doing this too.
+For pages requiring user authentication, the rendered HTML body content was copied and validated using the text input option in the W3 HTML validator.
+This ensures all HTML complies with standards.

 All pages returned no errors.